john-cd/rust_howto/bk/src/language/entrypoint.md

 {{#include entrypoint.incl.md}}{{hi:main}}

-## Define the Entrypoint of your Application with the Main Function {#main-function}
+## Define the Entry Point of your Application with the Main Function {#main-function}

 In Rust, the main function is special.
 It serves as the mandatory entry point for every executable program.
 The following is the most basic form of a main function: